livepeer/go-livepeer/doc/ethereum.md

 ## Gas Prices

-After the EIP-1559 upgrade on Ethereum, the node treats the gas price as priority fee + base fee.
+After the EIP-1559 upgrade on Ethereum, the node uses `maxFeePerGas` parameter to limit the maximum fee paid for the transaction execution:

+- If max gas price is specified, then use its value as `maxFeePerGas`
+- If max gas price is not specified, then use the default `maxFeePerGas` and gradually increase it with the replacement transactions

 ### Max gas price